Jon Schillaci: Trial and incarceration

 In county court, Judge Tina Nadeau ordered Schillaci held without bail and entered not-guilty pleas for him until he got a lawyer.
 He requested a public defender.
 Schillaci awaited his trial in Rockingham County Jail and faced a life sentence because of his prior convictions.
 His trial was scheduled for early 2010.

 Schillaci decided to plead guilty after prosecutors had informed a judge they would seek an enhanced sentence against Schillaci that could keep him in prison for the rest of his life.

 On December 22, 2009, Jon Schillaci was sentenced to 20 to 50 years in state prison after pleading guilty to one count of aggravated felonious sexual assault and 23 counts of possession of child pornography.
 According to prosecutors, they agreed to make a plea agreement because Schillaci's victim (now aged 15) was unwilling to testify and wanted to maintain his anonymity.
 After Schillaci was apprehended, his computer, which had reams of child pornography on its hard drive, led the FBI into an expansive probe of seeking child victims in the United States.
-As a part of his plea bargain, Schillaci cooperated with federal authorities by offering to give a name of one person.
-The information has led to federal indictment of the person in question and rescue of one sexually abused child.
+As a part of his plea bargain, Schillaci cooperated with federal authorities by offering to give the name of one person.
+The information has led to federal indictment of the person in question and the rescue of one sexually abused child.

 Schillaci was incarcerated in New Hampshire State Prison for Men, but he was transferred to Northern New Hampshire Correctional Facility.
 He will be eligible for parole in December 2039.
 In order to be considered for parole, he would have to undergo a battery of sex offender treatment and other required programs.
 If Schillaci is ever released, he will also be on parole for life, and has to register as a sex offender for life.